VMBlakelock/destination-date-night/README.md

 ### Browsers tested

-- Chrome, using Google Developer Tools
-Chrome was used for testing on Laptop, Tablet and Android devices.
+- Chrome: Using Google Developer Tools - Chrome was used for testing on Laptop, Tablet and Android devices.

-- Safari, wasnt used for testing on an I phone or Mac, due to not having access to these type of devices.
+- Safari: Safari wasn't used for testing on an I phone or Mac, due to not having access to these type of devices.

 ### Devices tested